 Get started today—Download the FREE template and customize it to fit the needs of your organization.

-Concerned about the damage a terminated employee could cause with access to sensitive corporate information, account passwords, and other sensitive data?
+Concerned about the damage a soon-to-be-ex-employee could cause with access to IP, passwords, and other sensitive data?

-Follow this employee offboarding checklist to protect your network following a termination
+Follow this employee offboarding checklist to protect your organization against insider data theft.

 Preventing data exfiltration requires a robust mix of data loss prevention tools, security training, user activity monitoring, and deep knowledge of internal vulnerabilities.
 By following the tips in this article you can mitigate the most common data exfiltration risks.